-Relying on DIY or online estate planning documents can be one of the costliest mistakes you can make for your loved ones.
-Keep in mind, just because you created “legal” estate planning documents that does not mean they will actually work when you—or most importantly, the people you love—need them.
+An Inconvenient Truth Relying on DIY or online estate planning documents can be one of the costliest mistakes you can make for your loved ones.
+Keep in mind, just because you created “legal” estate planning documents that do not mean they will actually work when you—or most importantly, the people you love—need them.

 Some states require the person you name as your executor to be bonded.
 This is similar to an insurance policy.
 Such bonds can be difficult to attain for someone who has a less-than-stellar credit score.
 If your executor cannot get a bond, they will either have to come up with a hefty sum to post the bond, or it would be up to the court to appoint an executor that can get a bond.
 Ultimately, the court could end up appointing someone whom you would never want managing your assets or a third-party professional, who could drain your estate with costly fees.